Local History: The Town of Castle Rock

 Get more info.

 In 1980, the population of the Town of Castle Rock was just 3,900.
-By 2009 the town had grown to over 46,000.
+By 2013 the town had grown to over 53,466.
 Despite this fast expansion, the town retains its small-town character, beautiful views and Old West charm.
-In 2007, BusinessWeek ranked the Town of Castle Rock among "25 Best Affordable Suburbs in the Country," while Family Circle ranked it among the 10 best cities in the nation for families.
+The Town of Castle Rock ranked 17th in the 2012 "America's best small cities" by CNNMoney, while Family Circle ranked it among the 10 best cities in the nation for families.

 Before white settlers arrived in 1874, Native Americans of the Arapahoe and Cheyenne tribes appreciated the Castle Rock area for a location shielded from the winter storms of the mountains and the extreme heat of the eastern plains.
 Its grassy foothills also provided game like antelope, buffalo, deer and rabbit.
 Jeremiah Gould, one of the town's earliest settlers, was attracted to the area by rumors of gold.
 Gold was never found but another resource, rhyolite stone, a volcanic rock seen in many local buildings, gave the Town of Castle Rock an economic foothold.